dcop7/tips_and_guides/workflow/personal_workflow.md

 * Take raw meeting notes in the Notebook

 ## End of day
-* Process the Todoist inbox — triage anything captured during the day
+* Process the Todoist inbox
 * Process Notebook meeting notes → extract tasks to Todoist, context to Notion
+* Clear the Notion Inbox

+---

+# 🔁 Weekly Review

+Once a week — Friday or Monday — go through the system:

+* **Topics DB** — any Topic with Status = Done for more than 2 weeks?
+Mark it Done and confirm it's filtered out of the main view
+* **On Hold Topics** — still relevant?
+Resume or mark Done
+* **Notion Inbox** — anything left unprocessed from the week?
+* **Todoist** — any P3/P4 tasks that have been sitting too long?
+Delete or reschedule
-* Clear the Notion Inbox — move items to the right place or discard
+* **Archive** — move any loose old pages or events to the correct year folder

+This is the step that prevents entropy.
+Without it, the system slowly fills with stale content and stops being trustworthy.

 ---